mlflow/mlflow/docs/source/tracking/server.rst

   The server listens on http://localhost:5000 by default and only accepts connections from the local machine.
 To let the server accept connections from other machines, you will need to pass ``--host 0.0.0.0`` to listen on all network interfaces (or a specific interface address).
+This is typically required configuration when running the server **in a Kubernetes pod or a Docker container**.

+  Note that doing this for a server running on a public network is not recommended for security reasons.
+You should consider using  a reverse proxy like NGINX or Apache httpd, or connecting over VPN (See :ref:`Secure Tracking Server <tracking-auth>` for more details).

 .. _logging_to_a_tracking_server: